 - Overseeing patients

-- Collecting blood or urine samples
+- Getting blood or urine samples

-- Taking care of patient records
+- Managing patient records

 - Assisting doctors or Registered nurses with procedures